Policies and Procedures

 Residence Life staff members are available to help you and your fellow residents build a positive atmosphere that fosters community, creativity, diversity, personal responsibility, innovation and adjusting to college.

 RAs (Resident Assistants) are undergraduate, para-professional staff members who have been trained to help with your day-to-day concerns and help with community development in the hall.
-They report directly to the Hall Coordinator.
+They report directly to the Residence Life Coordinator.

-First year students are assigned to one of the freshmen residence halls after receipt of their enrollment deposit and their completed Adrian College Residence Hall Room and Board Agreement at housing.adrian.edu.
-Housing priority is based on the date the student’s payment is received, their preference of hall and roommate, and the availability of rooms in the halls they have requested.
+First-year students are assigned to one of the freshmen residence halls after receipt of their enrollment deposit and completed Adrian College Residence Hall Room and Board Agreement on housing.adrian.edu.
+Housing priority is based on the date the student’s room and board agreement is submitted, their preference of hall and roommate, and the availability of rooms in the halls they have requested.
 Any specific roommate request must be mutual in order to ensure matching.

 If you are not getting along with your roommate, discuss this concern with your roommate.
-If you are unsure about how to approach the discussion, talk with your Resident Assistant (RA) or Hall Coordinator (HC).
-If your initial conversation does not resolve your concerns, consult your RA or HC about other strategies.
+If you are unsure about how to approach the discussion, talk with your Resident Assistant (RA).
+If your initial conversation does not resolve your concerns, consult your RA about other strategies.
 Occasionally, a change in roommates is required.
-If a solution cannot be found with your RA or HC, please contact the Housing Office for further assistance.
+If a solution cannot be found with your RA, please contact the Housing Office for further assistance.

 A resident wishing to change rooms should first contact the Housing Office to check on space availability and secure approval.
 Room changes are not allowed during the first two weeks of each semester.
 If approval is granted, a check out time will be established.
 The Housing Office reserves the right to deny a room change request.
-Moves may only take place after the second (2nd) week of each semester and before housing sign-up begins for the following semester.
+Moves may only take place after the 2nd week of each semester, unless approval is received from the Director of Housing.
 Students must live in the room that they are assigned.

 Consolidation of Vacancies